 ROUND TRIP TRANSFERS

-The Chef’s Welcome Dinner, wine tasting, and excursions/transfers may have couples and males due to the public aspect of this part of the programs.
-All cooking classes and women-only related activities are reserved only for women.
+The Chef’s welcome dinner, wine tasting, excursions/transfers and some cooking classes may have couples and males due to the public aspect of this part of the programs.
+The women-only activities in the program are reserved for women only.

 Additional Cooking Classes